Three main rivals face off in Sweden's tight election race

 Akesson once said Muslims were "the biggest foreign threat since World War II" and the party previously lobbied for Sweden to quit the European Union.

-But the party has over the years tried to tone down its rhetoric and policies, like other nationalist parties in Europe.
+But over the years it has tried to tone down its rhetoric and policies, like other nationalist parties in Europe.

 Akesson has been credited with his party's meteoric rise, but his success has come at a price.